gedzeppelin/android-studio-dockerfile/README.md

 ## Instalation

-First of all, clone the submodule and cd to it:
+First of all, clone the repository and cd to it:
 ```
 git clone git@github.com:gedzeppelin/android-studio-dockerfile.git
 cd android-studio-dockerfile